mballard29/Udemy-Transcripts/README.md

    - when scraping transcripts from a batch of videos, may miss a video, copy and paste one twice, accidentally toggle off transcript in between repeat copy and pasting, etc. (double check your work)

 ### Roadblocks During Implementation and To Further Tool Expansion:
-- Udemy must authenticate to see page.
-Testing to see if there is an automated way to grab video transcripts.
-As it standings available methods are (prohibitively) slow.
+- Udemy must authenticate to see page
-- Udemy 'Instructors' have an API.
-The Affiliate API has been discontinued 1/1/25, and the Udemy Affiliate Program requires a special applicate.
-TLDR: No API available for regular users.
+- Udemy does not provide a publicly available API for regular users.
+(Only instructors, Affiliate program discontinued)
-- There is no script tag that seems to obviously/directly point to metadata or resource fetch requests that would allow static scraping
-- A lot of content on the page is dynamically loaded, including the content I am targeting.
-Looking at the Inspect window, the HTML only shows explicitly visible content (sensitive triggers/toggles), making resizing the browser window and inspection window necessary to see all available data.
+- Pages are dynamically loaded.
+HTML only shows explicitly visible content (sensitive triggers/toggles).
+A visual inspection of the window while the Inspect window is open is necessary to ensure all desire info is accessible.
 - No FETCH/XHR requests are discernably for transcript data

 ##### Note:
-- If you choose to test this tool, it is expected that you know some Python, some HTML, and have some understanding of file naming rules in the filesystem you use.
-This is a tool that I have tested and has worked for the applications for which I have tried to use it, but customization is necessary for use by others who may be interested.
 - Udemy is a content hosting platform where creators can provide paid online classes.
-This tool cannot provide access to a user who does not already have a Udemy account and does not have access to a course (for which they have paid).
-This is an add-on tool to increase the accessibility of already existing accessibility features.
-If you choose to use this tool, you recognize that you are accessing someone's intellectual property for personal use, and the initial creator of this tool (Mason Ballard) is not liable for any copyright infringement or violation of IP fair use should you choose to distribute that content without the video creator's or course creator's express permission.
+This is **not** a "outsmart the paywall" tool.
+It is a supplementary study tool to increase engagement with the material and increase the existing accessibility features of the Udemy platform.
+Anyone who chooses to use this tool, clone this repo, or customize it, acknowledges all course material is the instructor's intellectual property, and therefore, any content created from it should be used for personal use only.
+Anyone who clones this repo, customizes it, and uses this tool is responsible for any resulting copyright infringement, violation of IP, or violation of fair use.

 ##### Other notes:
-- For these instructions, Control (Ctrl) on Windows is functionally equivalent to Command (Cmd) button on Mac
+- Control (Ctrl) on Windows = Command (Cmd) button on Mac
-- Windows systems use the `py` command instead of `python` or `python3` in Linux and MacOS systems
+- Windows systems use the `py` command, Linux and MacOS uses `python` or `python3`
 - For first time VS code Github source control setup, may have to run
   <pre>
       git config --global user.email "your email"
       git config --global user.name "your name"
   </pre>